Céline Dion en concert

-Céline Dion en concert is the first live album by Canadian singer Celine Dion.
-It was released in Quebec, Canada on 20 December 1985, through TBS and distributed by Trans-Canada Disques.
-In addition to French songs, the album also includes covers of "Up Where We Belong", "What a Feeling", and "Over the Rainbow".
-Céline Dion en concert reached number 19 on the chart in Quebec.
+Céline Dion en concert (lit.
+'Celine Dion in concert') is the first live album by Canadian singer Celine Dion.
+Released in Quebec, Canada on 20 December 1985 through TBS and distributed by Trans‑Canada Disques, the album documents Dion's performance at Place des Arts in Montreal on 31 May 1985.
+Along with her early French‑language hits, the set includes English‑language interpretations of songs such as "Up Where We Belong", "What a Feeling", and "Over the Rainbow".
+The album reached number 19 on the Quebec chart.

 Background and conception

-In 1985, Dion toured 50 cities in Canada.
-On 31 May 1985, she recorded a concert at Place des Arts in Montreal, and released it on cassette and vinyl LP on 20 December 1985.
-The album includes several of Dion's hits ("D'amour ou d'amitié", "Mon ami m'a quittée", "Une colombe", "Tellement j'ai d'amour pour toi") as well as interpretation of famous English-language songs ("Up Where We Belong", "What a Feeling", "Over the Rainbow").
-Dion also paid tribute to two major artists, Félix Leclerc and Michel Legrand, and sang an aria from Georges Bizet's opera, Carmen.
-Her tour was nominated for Show of the Year at the Félix Awards in 1985 and Harvey Robitaille, who worked on the tour, won the award for Sound Engineer of the Year.
+In 1985, Dion embarked on a tour of 50 Canadian cities.
+One of the tour's notable dates was the concert held on 31 May 1985 at Montreal's Place des Arts, which was recorded and later issued on cassette and vinyl on 20 December 1985.

+The album includes several of Dion's early songs—"D'amour ou d'amitié", "Mon ami m'a quittée", "Une colombe", and "Tellement j'ai d'amour pour toi"—along with English‑language covers that show the range of material performed during the show.
+Dion also performed medleys honouring Félix Leclerc and Michel Legrand, and included the "Habanera" aria from Georges Bizet's opera Carmen.

+Her 1985 tour received industry recognition, earning a nomination for Show of the Year at the Félix Awards.
+Harvey Robitaille won Sound Engineer of the Year for his work on the tour.